aymerick/raymond/README.md

 #### The `log` helper

-The `log` helper allows for logging while evaluating a template.
+The `log` helper allows for logging while rendering a template.

 ```html
 {{log "Look at me!"}}